badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 categories: ios tutorial
 ---

-This post will be the first of a series in which we follow along how to develop a specific feature.
-We want to contribute to the great quantity of tutorials present in the internet by sharing practical knowledge directly from our engineering team.
+This post will be the first of a series in which we follow through how to develop a specific feature.
+We want to contribute to the great quantity of existing tutorials in the internet by sharing practical knowledge directly from our engineering team.

 This time we will implement **Freehand Drawing, aka.
 Doodling** in iOS.

 ## Structure of the tutorials

-This tutorials are aimed for mid-level developers.
+This tutorials are aimed at mid-level developers.
 We will skip the basic project setup and focus on the domain parts of the feature, discussing the reasoning behind some details and the architecture.

 The tutorials will guide you from a naive or **'first time'** implementation followed by natural iterative improvements.
 We will reach a final implementation which is very close to a production level quality code.